Headed to volunteer in the Dominican Republic with ILP? Here's what you can't miss during your semester abroad living around Puerto Plata.

-Swim In Dudu Lagoon
+Swim In DuDu Lagoon

 Really Get To Know Your Neighbors

 You will live around some of the sweetest people.
 People in the DR look out for each other and since our volunteers have arrived, they've been incredibly welcoming to them as well.
-Get to know locals in your little neighborhood, offer to help them in little ways like carrying their groceries, and smile and say hello while you're out walking around (even if you don't speak Spanish).
+Get to know locals in your little neighborhood, offer to help in little ways like carrying their groceries, and smile and say hello while you're out walking around (even if you don't speak Spanish).
 You won't regret getting to know your friendly neighbors.

 Vacation In Sosua

 Don't miss this awesome vacation spot.
 We absolutely love it here!
 There are tons to do when it comes to outdoor adventures so get ready to swim, snorkel, and visit some rescued monkeys too!

 If you're just here for the beach, we don't blame you.
 ILP volunteers have been known to spend more than a few of their Saturdays during their semester living in the Caribbean right here.
 We love the beaches in Sosua!
 The sand is pristine, the water is crystal clear, and there are lots of excursions and things to do.
 There are two that sit just next to each other: Sosua and Alicia.

 Then there are the monkeys.
 Not far from Sosua sits a rescue that houses a couple of different types of monkeys.
 You can actually go inside the Squirrel Monkey's home and get up close to feed them ... so close that they'll be jumping all over you, excited to get their snack!
 It's easily one of the can't-miss experiences for a few reasons!
 Plus, we love that purchasing your entrance ticket supports an organization doing good things.
 Here are the details on seeing the monkeys in person.